 The ASH Year 10 Snapshot is an annual cross-sectional census of 14 and 15-year-old school students’ smoking prevalence.
 All schools with year 10 classes are invited to participate, with around 30,000 year 10 students participating each year.

 Results and methodology reports from the ASH Year 10 Snapshot are published here: http://www.ash.org.nz/ash_year_10

 The YIS is a biennial survey of year 10 students that collects in-depth information on tobacco-related knowledge, attitudes and behaviour, as well as a wide range of information on youth culture and lifestyles, and other health-related behaviours.
 It monitors the broad spectrum of risk and protective factors that relate to smoking uptake among young people.
 The YIS is carried out every two years, with one year 10 class invited to participate from approximately 140 randomly selected schools.
 Around 3,000 year 10 students take part each time.

-Results, information and methods reports from the Youth Insights Survey are published here: http://www.hpa.org.nz/research-library/research-publications
+Results and methodology reports from the Youth Insights Survey are published here: http://www.hpa.org.nz/research-library/research-publications

 For more information, contact the Health Promotion Agency at:

 Phone: (04) 917 0060